• plumbing heating and air alliance member

 I’ve witnessed the impact of HVAC company billboards on trickle-down marketing.

-As drivers pass by a witty billboard for an HVAC company, they are likelier to search for the brand name, increasing brand signals on search engines.
+As drivers pass by a witty billboard for an HVAC company, they are more likely to search for the brand name, increasing brand signals on search engines.

 While many of your billboard impressions will come from locals who are target customers, some will come from travelers and commuters who are not candidates for your services.